Parvovirus B19: Virology

 Erythroviruses belong to the Parvoviridae family of small DNA viruses.
 Human parvovirus B19 is a non-enveloped, icosahedral virus that contains a single-stranded linear DNA genome of approximately 5,600 base pairs in length.
+B19V's nonenveloped viral particles are ~22 to 24 nm in diameter which are quite small compared to other parvoviruses.
 The infectious particles may contain either positive or negative strands of DNA.
 The icosahedral capsid consists of 60 capsomeres, consisting of two structural proteins, VP1 (83 kDa) and VP2 (58 kDa), which are identical except for 227 amino acids at the amino-terminal of the VP1-protein, the so-called VP1-unique region.
 VP2 is the major capsid protein, and comprises approximately 95% of the total virus particle.
-VP1-proteins are incorporated into the capsid structure in a non-stoichiometrical relation (based on antibody-binding analysis and X-ray structural analysis the VP1-unique region is assumed to be exposed at the surface of the virus particle.
+VP1-proteins are incorporated into the capsid structure in a non-stoichiometrical relation (based on antibody-binding analysis and X-ray structural analysis the VP1-unique (VP1u) region is assumed to be exposed at the surface of the virus particle.
+VP1u is located in the N-terminus of the VP1.
 At each end of the DNA molecule there are palindromic sequences which form "hairpin" loops.
 The hairpin at the 3' end serves as a primer for the DNA polymerase.
 It is classified as an erythrovirus because of its capability to invade red blood cell precursors in the bone marrow.
 Three genotypes (with subtypes) have been recognised.

-The genome of human parvovirus B19 encodes four other proteins in addition to VP1 and VP2.
-The most notable of which is the large nonstructural protein commonly referred to as NS1.
+The genome of human parvovirus B19 encodes four other proteins in addition to VP1 and VP2 and also some smaller proteins whose function is still unknown.
+The most notable of these is the large nonstructural protein commonly referred to as NS1.
+NS1 is a multifunctional protein that has a role in binding and operating on the p6 promoter which gives NS1 the ability to control the transcription of the B19V genome.
 NS1 sequence-specifically binds and cleaves DNA via restriction endonuclease activity at its N-terminus.
 NS1 is responsible for the regulation of certain cellular promoters including the p21/WAF1 promoter, and is thought to regulate the virus' own promoter.
 The 11 kDa protein encoded by the viral genome has been implicated in viral DNA replication.